-FOGGIA, Italy (AP) _ A six-story apartment building in southern Italy collapsed into a pile of rubble before dawn today, burying scores of people.
-Authorities found nine bodies and feared dozens more residents could be dead.
+FOGGIA, Italy (AP) _ A five-story apartment building in the southern city of Foggia collapsed into a pile of rubble before dawn today, burying scores of people.
+At least 11 people were killed, state TV said.

-Rescuers could hear just one faint voice under the rubble, and were working quickly in search of survivors. ``Every minute we lose could mean the end of someone's life,'' said Salvatore Distaso, president of the Puglia region, which encompasses the town of Foggia.
+``Every minute we lose could mean the end of someone’s life,″ said Salvatore Distaso, president of the Puglia region.

-``We have to proceed with much caution,'' Fire Chief Paola Moccia said. ``We're talking to him, he's asking for help, saying he's thirsty.
-We're trying to keep him calm.''
+``We have to proceed with much caution,″ Moccia said. ``We’re talking to him, he’s asking for help, saying he’s thirsty.
+We’re trying to keep him calm.″

 ``At this point I took a step back, thinking I would see someone stick their head out of a window,″ Laconta said. ``Instead, I saw the entire building crumple in front of me.″